It's not clear if shooting rampage by Bedouin is related to recent violence between Palestinians and Israelis

 Seven Israelis have been killed since October 1 in attacks by Palestinians with knives, guns and cars, according to Israeli officials.

-Distinct from that, protesters have also rioted in Palestinian territories, many throwing rocks, and at times Israeli security forces have used live ammunition.
+Protesters have rioted in Palestinian territories, many throwing rocks, and at times Israeli security forces have used live ammunition.

-They and four deaths Saturday are among 44 Palestinians killed this month in Jerusalem, Gaza and the West Bank, health ministry spokesman Osama al-Najjar told CNN.
+Forty-four Palestinians have been killed this month in Jerusalem, Gaza and the West Bank, Palestinian Authority Health Ministry spokesman Osama al-Najjar told CNN.
 This figure includes those killed after carrying out attacks.

-This is in addition to the more than 1,770 injured by live fire or rubber bullets in the same time period, according to al-Najjar.
+This is in addition to the more than 1,770 injured by live fire or rubber bullets in the same time period, according to Najjar.

 Both sides have traded blame about who is responsible for the ongoing violence.
 Both sides have turned up gruesome video recordings to support their claims.